blaze-b/java-design-patterns/README.md

 - When to use: When application needs to create a number of instances of a class, which has almost same state and when there is need to avoid creating objects using new keyword

+### Builder design pattern

+- It hides the complexity of object
+- It encapsulates creating and assembling the parts of a complex object in a separate Builder Object
+- When to use: Applications need to create complex objects of different types in multiple steps and expect a final object as outcome
+-